Kevin4335/T1DPancreas-React/README.md

 - This will build and start:
   - The **frontend** (React app)
-  - The **backend** (Python API server) will start but not serve frontend
+  - The **backend** (Python API server) on port 9035 (also serves the React app)

 ### 3. Access the app
-- Open your browser and go to: [http://localhost:3000](http://localhost:3000)
+- Open your browser and go to: [http://128.84.40.121:9035](http://128.84.40.121:9035)
-- Backend Api can be accessed, however, the frontend is served only under port 3000
+- The frontend and backend are served together on this port
+- R server must be running manually on port 5000 for full functionality

 ---

 ## Directory Overview